THE GROWTH OF BUTLON

 ALESSIO PINNA | OWNER BUTLON

-At Alessio Pinna, entrepreneurship is deeply rooted.
+Entrepreneurship is deeply rooted in Alessio Pinna.
 At the end of 2013 Alessio started developing his first SaaS solution during his study Commercial Economics at the Saxion University of Applied Sciences in Enschede.
 He developed an app called ‘My Daily Planner’.
 This application made it possible for consumers to schedule appointments with various entrepreneurs within different industries.
 Think of hairdressers, beauty salons etcetera.

 For this promising idea, his vision and business plan, Alessio won the Saxion Entrepreneurs Award in 2014, a prize to stimulate and reward entrepreneurship among students.
 With his entrepreneurial drive he managed to convince the jury and therefore he won 5000 euros and a year of coaching from business professionals.
 With his promising idea he also attracted the attention of investors who were able to grow his business.